cran-task-views/WebTechnologies/WebTechnologies.md

 **Core Tools For HTTP Requests**

-There are three main packages that should cover most use cases of interacting with the web from R. `r pkg("crul")` is an R6-based HTTP client that provides asynchronous HTTP requests, a pagination helper, HTTP mocking via `r pkg("webmockr")`, and request caching for unit tests via `r pkg("vcr")`. crul targets R developers more so than end users. `r pkg("httr")` provides more of a user facing client for HTTP requests and differentiates from the former package in that it provides support for OAuth.
+There are three main packages that should cover most use cases of interacting with the web from R. `r pkg("crul", priority = "core")` is an R6-based HTTP client that provides asynchronous HTTP requests, a pagination helper, HTTP mocking via `r pkg("webmockr", priority = "core")`, and request caching for unit tests via `r pkg("vcr", priority = "core")`. crul targets R developers more so than end users. `r pkg("httr", priority = "core")` provides more of a user facing client for HTTP requests and differentiates from the former package in that it provides support for OAuth.
 Note that you can pass in additional curl options when you instantiate R6 classes in crul, and the `config` parameter in httr.
-`r pkg("curl")` is a lower-level package that provides a closer interface between R and the [libcurl C library](https://curl.se/libcurl/), but is less user-friendly. curl underlies both crul and httr. curl may be useful for operations on web-based XML or to
+`r pkg("curl", priority = "core")` is a lower-level package that provides a closer interface between R and the [libcurl C library](https://curl.se/libcurl/), but is less user-friendly. curl underlies both crul and httr. curl may be useful for operations on web-based XML or to